horizonx-tech/chainsight-cli/docs/index.md

 If you are familiar with it, you can do manually what this command does.

+- `--type`: Specify the Component Type
+  - A Template Manifest will be generated for the specified Component Type.
+- `--path`: Select the path of the project to which you want to add the Component.
+  - The folder containing the `.chainsight` file will be recognized as the project.

 ```txt
 % csx add --help
 Generates component manifest of specified type and adds to your project